lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 file.
 Checks the format of the version string, downloads the package artifacts from the PyPI staging repository, uploads the package artifacts to the PyPI release repository, tags the git repository, signs the tag and pushes the tag to the git server.
-The release verify template accepts neither a branch nor a stream parameter.
+The release merge template accepts neither a branch nor a stream parameter.

 :Template Names: